 While there are many benefits you can pursue as an alien in the United States, often the option that makes the most sense for someone is to become a U.S. citizen.
 Through the process of naturalization, you can pursue the ability to become a citizen and have the same rights as individuals born within the country.
-Because this process can be complicated and mistakes can lead to costly failure, one of the best things you can do is to retain the services of a immigration lawyer as soon as possible.
+Because this process can be complicated and mistakes can lead to costly failure, one of the best things you can do is to retain the services of a New York naturalization lawyer as soon as possible.

 What Are the Benefits of Naturalization?